 |Literature:||Recently published papers and my book “Sparse and Redundant Representations – From Theory to Applications in Signal and Image Processing” that can be found in the library|

 Few years ago we worked hard to convert this advanced course into a MOOC (Massive Open Online Course) serviced through EdX.
 This means that all the material we cover can be taught through short videos, interactive work, wet projects, and more, all through the Internet.
-By the way, you are most welcome seeing the recorded videos on YouTube (Part 1, Part 2).
-On October 24th 2019 we start formally this two-part course, and it will be open in parallel to anyone interested, all around the world.
+By the way, you are most welcome looking at the recorded videos on YouTube (Part 1, Part 2) in order to get a feeling for this course’ content.
+On October 24th 2020 we start formally this two-part course, and it will be open in parallel to anyone interested, all around the world.

 What about you – Technion’s students?
-A major part of this (236862) course will be taught as the above described MOOC, augmented by mandatory weekly meetings for discussions.
+A major part of this (236862) course will be taught as the above described MOOC, augmented by mandatory weekly meetings for discussions (we are yet to decide whether these will be frontal or zoom-based).
 This means that a major part of your work will be done independently through the Internet.
 This will cover 50% of your activity in our course.
 As for the rest 50%, it includes weekly meetings and an additional research project assignment.
 More explanations on this special structure will be given in the beginning of the semester.